Lake Annette & Lake Edith, Alberta, Canada

 - Statistics / Weather / Helpful Links

 Looking for Lake Annette & Lake Edith cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Two small lakes just outside of the Town of Jasper, Lake Annette and Lake Edith are favorites of local lake lovers.
 Although the lakes aren’t quite as spectacular as some of those in Jasper National Park, the stunning view of Mount Edith Cavell, one of the highest peaks in the Canadian Rockies, makes for some photogenic scenery.
 But the main attraction to local residents is the two lakes’ proximity to work and home with opportunities for swimming, picnicking and hiking offered along the shore.
 Both Lake Annette and Lake Edith lie on the Athabasca Valley floor, at lower elevation than other national park lakes.
 They are relatively shallow, allowing them to warm for comfortable swimming each summer.
 Lake Annette and its shoreline are all public.
 Lake Edith, however, has about 50 cottages on leased land around the lakefront-the only national park in Alberta with such cottages.
 The lakes are close together, separated only by a narrow strip of land holding the swimming beaches, playgrounds and picnic areas.